Jorge Polanco Player Props: Twins vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Cardinals pitching staff ranks 25th in MLB.
+- The 8.1 strikeouts per nine innings put together by the Cardinals pitching staff ranks 26th in the league.

-- The Cardinals have a 4.53 team ERA that ranks 22nd across all league pitching staffs.
+- The Cardinals have the 21st-ranked team ERA among all league pitching staffs (4.51).

-- The Cardinals surrender the first-fewest home runs in baseball (103 total, one per game).
+- Cardinals pitchers combine to allow the fewest home runs in baseball (103 total, one per game).

+- The Cardinals will look to Hudson (1-0) in his second start this season.

+- The right-hander last appeared in relief on Thursday, when he threw 4 1/3 innings against the Chicago Cubs, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.